daitangio/makefile-site-generator/src/index.md

 - https://www.karl.berlin/static-site.html
 - https://github.com/patrickbr/hagel/

+A good read of the [make manual](/make.html) taken from official https://www.gnu.org/software/make/manual/ is important too.

-The template engine is based on [pandoc templates](https://pandoc.org/MANUAL.html#templates) so you can employ metadata and so on.
+The template engine is based on [pandoc templates](https://pandoc.org/MANUAL.html#templates) so you can employ yaml metadata on every markdown file.

 ## Basic usage